kelhammer/kelhammer.github.io/_posts/2016-12-05-community-event-two.markdown

 <h2> Community Event Write Up #2 </h2>

 So for my second community event I went to a workshop called "Turning Data into Infographics: An Interactive Workshop for Problem Solvers."
-The event was put on by two campus groups: SkillfUL (a workshop series from the Undergraduate Library's Design Lab) and CUBE (a program for social entrepeneurs through the Campus Y and UNC’s Center for
+The event was put on by two campus groups: <a href="http://skillful.web.unc.edu/">SkillfUL</a> (a workshop series from the Undergraduate Library's Design Lab) and <a href="http://socialinnovation.unc.edu/spaces/cube/">CUBE</a> (a program for social entrepeneurs through the Campus Y and UNC’s Center for
 Social Justice and Social Innovation).

 <br>